atharaq/atharaq.github.io/haskell/syllabus.md

   * Computer Vision
   * Natural Language Processing
   * Compilers / Interpreters / Translators
-  * Functional Programming Languages (LISP, Scala, F#, …)
   * Logic Programming (Prolog)
-  * Declarative / Imperative Programming Paradigms
+  * Declarative / Imperative Programming Paradigms (might be too closely related to our course material)
   * Computability Theory
+  * Complexity Theory
+  * Cryptography
   * Quantum Computing
   * Computer Architecture

 Students should contact me if they are having trouble finding a topic that they are interested in.

 We may also have guest lecturers coming in from time to time.
-I will announce these in class and on Moodle.
+I will announce these in class and on BrightSpace.

 ## Learning Outcomes